Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 cracked walnuts

 Yes, you can safely feed walnuts to your hamster.
-However, it must be done in moderation.
-One to two walnuts per week is best.
-The walnuts should not be salted or seasoned.
+However, it must be done in extreme moderation.

 Featured Image: Iurii Kachkovskyi, Shutterstock